limneos/SpringBoard-and-Dock-Plugins-API/README.md

 For those familiar with WeeApp plugins (Notification Center plugins), SpringBoard and Dock plugins are the same plugins exactly.

-This means that you can even copy-paste the directory of your WeeApp.bundle to /Library/ScrollingBoardPlugins/DockPlugins or SpringBoardPugins and it will work out of the box.
+This means that you can even copy-paste the directory of your existing WeeApp.bundle to /Library/ScrollingBoardPlugins/DockPlugins or SpringBoardPugins and it will work out of the box.
+(When you enable it from Settings)

-Plugins are bundles , consisting of the bundle library, an Info.plist with the bundle's info and any other images or files you may wish to include.
+Plugins are actually WeeApp bundles , consisting of the bundle library, an Info.plist with the bundle's info and any other images or files you may wish to include.

 Plugins for SpringBoard and Dock are found in /Library/ScrollingBoardPlugins/SpringBoardPlugins and /Library/ScrollingBoardPlugins/DockPlugins respectively.